We are committed to taking a thoughtful and collaborative approach to both international development and quality education.

 LaunchPad is a program developed to ensure that the young people in our care are able to develop healthy relationships, pursue meaningful career paths, contribute to their communities and establish a life trajectory of self-sufficiency.
 Beginning at age 14, our students partake in internships, workshops, and counseling aimed at helping them to begin to think about life after high school.
 Once students turn 16, they move to our LaunchPad accommodations, where they begin to develop skills of independence under the guidance of our live-in mentors.
 Upon completion of high school, students have access to funding for scholarships.

 If 100 percent of donations to the child sponsorship program go directly to the home, school and launchpad programs, how do you cover administrative and fundraising costs?

-Where can I see you financial statements and annual reports?
+Where can I see your financials?

 How can I help?

 Still have more questions, contact us via the form below and we will be in touch: